Images: With the kind permission of Jon-Lars Sorenson. More pics at: http://s44.photobucket.com/user/R90S/library/

 Also, having developed a sceptisim of ‘factory specifications’, if I’m to increase CR, I want confirmation of the starting point.

 The result of the process as set out below was puzzling.
 I got a compression ratio for the bike of 8.2:1 when the bike is supposed to be 9.5:1 !
 This translates to a whole 12cc’s of additional volume in the combustion chamber that shouldn’t be there!
-Certainly far more than could be explained by deepened piston pockets or valve recession due to a fresh valve and seat grind.
+Certainly far more than can be explained by deepened piston pockets or valve recession etc.

 So, my sceptisim of factory specifications is even more justified, but could BMW have duped us to such an extent!
 Please leave a comment you have had similar findings or can shed some light!

 So here’s the first method that I used.
-It’s a standard method which I tweeked a bit so that it suits airheads a little more:
+It’s a standard method which I tweeked so that it better suits airheads.